Second Phase Of Polio Vaccination Drive Concludes - UrduPoint

 "It is essential that we reach as many children as possible with the vaccine now to curb polio transmission," he added.

+Two more samples have since then tested positive for polio � wild polio has been detected in a sample collected from D.I.
+Khan and variant poliovirus has been detected from Ghotki.

-The polio programme has taken all efforts to ensure the vaccination of children to keep them safe from this highly infectious disease in the context of positive environmental samples detected in some places.
+The polio programme has taken all efforts to ensure the vaccination of children to keep them safe from this highly infectious disease in the context of positive environmental samples detected in some places, he said.